Bsal13/Offensive-Security-Proving-Grounds-Boxes/DVR4 (Intermediate) Windows Box.md

 ---

-# Enumeration
 ## Port 8080

-#### - Per the NMAP scan I navigated to "http://192.168.109.179:8080" and found the following webpage:
+- We browse to "http://192.168.109.179:8080" based on the NMAP scan, and I discovered the following webpage:

 ![](Images/Pasted%20image%2020221009165921.png)

-#### - Navigated to the "Users" section and found the following user "viewer"
+- We discover the user viewer by navigating to the "Users" section.

 ![](Images/Pasted%20image%2020221009183244.png)